Push2Run Set up

 There are various options for triggering Push2Run, these include using:

 an Apple iPhone/iPad and either Dropbox or Pushbullet.
-These set-ups provide maximum versatility as they support the use variable expressions - meaning you can say a phrase that doesn't need to be fully pre-determined.
-For example, you could say "Siri, tell my computer to" (pause for a few seconds and then say) "play 99 Red Balloons";
+This set-ups also provides maximum versatility as it too supports the use variable expressions.
+However, you need to include a slight pause after the trigger phrase, for example you could say "Siri, tell my computer to" (pause for a few seconds and then say) "play 99 Red Balloons";

 MQTT.
 With this set up you can have Push2Run control your computer based on a MQTT messages;